 Community–led research and access to information in Malawi

-In April 2016 Citizens For Justice Malawi, in partnership with International Accountability Project and with the support of the Coalition, worked through the Early Warning System to inform communities in western Malawi about a planned $71 million Water Project to be financed by the World Bank.
-The construction of the Diamphwe Multipurpose Dam on the lower Diampwhe River and associated infrastructure is expected to directly affect 6,015 people in Dedza and Lilongwe districts, including through resettlement.
+In April 2016 Citizens For Justice Malawi, in partnership with International Accountability Project and with the support of the Coalition, worked through the Early Warning System to inform communities in central Malawi about a planned $71 million Water Project to be financed by the World Bank.
+The construction of the Diamphwe Multipurpose Dam on the lower Diampwhe River and associated infrastructure was expected to directly affect 6,015 people in Dedza and Lilongwe Districts, including through resettlement.
 Citizens for Justice facilitated outreach meetings and conducted a community-led survey with approximately 700 community members from 28 village areas.
-The preliminary findings of the outreach meetings and survey results showed concerns regarding the lack of access to information and meaningful consultation as well as serious flaws in the resettlement plan.
-After continuous engagement with Bank officials in Malawi and Washington DC, the timeline for consideration by the World Bank board was delayed over nine months, to March 2017, to allow time for the communities’ concerns to be heard and for reconsideration of the resettlement plan.
+The findings of the outreach meetings and survey results showed concerns regarding the lack of access to information and meaningful consultation as well as serious flaws in the resettlement plan.
+Armed with the results of the community-led research, IAP and CFJ urged the World Bank and others to not approve the project until a clear plan for consultation and resettlement was developed.
+Ultimately, the banks who were to finance the project – World Bank, African Development Bank (AfDB) and European Investment Bank (EIB) – withdrew their support, providing a temporary reprieve for those affected.
+Currently, national advocacy is being spearheaded by Center for Human Rights and Rehabilitation (CHRR).
+In March 2018, they held a dialogue meeting with government officials, community representatives and other stakeholders.
 For more information, read here.
-Contact organization: Citizens For Justice
+Contact organization: Center for Human Rights and Rehabilitation.

 Demanding accountability for forced evictions in Nigeria